-Our Nominating and Corporate Governance Committee currently consists of Ms. Dopp, Ms. St.Clare and Ms. Greenwood.
-The chairperson of our Nominating and Corporate Governance Committee is Ms. Greenwood.
+Our Nominating and Corporate Governance Committee currently consists of Ms. Dopp, Mr. Schroder and Ms. St.Clare.
+Ms. Greenwood, a former director, was the chairperson of the Nominating and Corporate Governance Committee until her resignation effective September 30, 2020.
+The current chairperson of our Nominating and Corporate Governance Committee is Mr. Schroder.
 The Board has determined that each of the members of the Nominating and Corporate Governance Committee meets the independence requirements under the Nasdaq listing rules.
-The Nominating and Corporate Governance Committee met six times during 2019.
+The Nominating and Corporate Governance Committee met seven times during 2020.
 The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on the Company's website at https://ir.tilray.com/.